-At work, having a project timeline is essential.
+In project management, having a project timeline is essential.
 It gives a global vision of what you have to do and in which order.
 It is an essential part of project planning.

-It is super important to be organized in order to accomplish different missions, particularly when we speak about project management.
+It is super important to be organized in order to accomplish different missions, particularly when we speak about project schedules.

 Thanks to a project timeline you can situate yourself and evaluate your speed while completing your tasks.
 With a process like that, you encourage teamwork and inter-communication.
-Collaborators can share their progress with their respective teams, customers or management teams.
+Collaborators can share their progress with other team members, customers or management teams.

 The objective of a project timeline is to determine and schedule the tasks to be carried out within a project, and then to estimate their duration and the resources needed to accomplish them.
 Project timeline is also called task managing in project management, so we will use both terms for better understanding.

-There are several techniques for breaking down a large project into tasks and distributing them on a schedule.
+There are several techniques for breaking down a large project into a task list and distributing them on a schedule.

-The process of creating a project timeline consists of a set of actions:
+The process of creating a project management timeline consists of a set of actions:

 - Identification of tasks, thanks to the breakdown of the project and the definition of the project scope,

 - Prioritization of tasks: the scheduling of tasks in relation to each other,